soxueren/atsd/installation/aws-emr-s3.md

 ## Install ATSD

-Login into a server where ATSD will be installed.
+Log in to the server where ATSD will be installed.

 ```sh
 ssh -i /path/to/<key-name>.pem ec2-user@$PUBLIC_IP